 The modern Bearded Collie…

-Owes much of its success to one famous dog breeder by the name of G.O.
-Willison who is the woman behind the Bearded Collie Club and helped keep this breed around and popular as the need for “herding” dogs diminished over time.
+Owes much of its success to one famous dog breeder named G.O.
+Willison, the woman behind the Bearded Collie Club who helped keep this breed around and prominent as the need for “herding” dogs diminished over time.
+These herding group dogs were first brought to the United States in the late 1950s, And by then, they had already been made famous by the Bearded Collie Club in Britain in 1955.

-The American Kennel Club (or the AKC) decided to register the breed on February 1, 1977.
+Eventually, the American Kennel Club (or the AKC) decided to register the breed on February 1, 1977.
 Today, the Bearded Collie dog breed is famous across the United States.
 We even have an organization called the Collie Club of America.

-Physical Characteristics of the Bearded Collie
+Physical Characteristics

-A Bearded Collie’s coat we should point out that just about every Beardie takes great pride in his coat.
-And it’s going to be up to you to help him or her take care of it.
+And while we’re discussing a bearded Collie’s coat, we should point out that just about every Beardie takes great pride in his coat, And it’s going to be up to you to help them take care of it.

-The grooming can take a while, though, and brushing the coat is not easy.
-But it’s something that has to be done if you want to keep your Beardie happy and want to avoid having your house covered in fur!
+So, if you’re seriously considering adopting a Bearded Collie puppy, be aware that you will need to brush or comb his coat every day or at least every other day.
+The grooming can take a while, though, and touching the skin is not easy, But it has to be done if you want to keep your Beardie happy and avoid having your house covered in fur!

 Which is great!